redfoxofwealden/oxnead-pub-quiz/README.md

 ### Unfixed Bugs

 There are no known bugs.
-All code was tested repeatably until code is working correctly.
+All code was tested repeatedly during development until code is working correctly.

 ## Deployment